i18nexus/next-i18n-router/README.md

 ### Why is this library needed?

 With the release of the App Router, internationalized routing has been removed as a built-in Next.js feature.
-This library adds back internationalized routing in addition to locale detection and optional cookie usage to set a user's current language.
+This library adds back internationalized routing in addition to locale detection and optional cookie usage to set a user's preferred language.

-Unlike other implementations, wrapping all your pages in a `[locale]` path segment is optional and the default language can be accessed from the base path without a language prefix.
+This library can be used with any of the popular Javascript i18n libraries such as `react-i18next` and `react-intl`.
+Tutorials and examples can be found [here](#usage-with-popular-i18n-libraries).

 ## Installation